Skip to Content

 Tillandsias prefer bright but indirect, filtered light if they get some light, either indirectly from a window source or artificially from full-spectrum fluorescent lights.
 Rooms with southern or eastern-facing windows are also good locations.

-Tillandsias have a unique characteristic in that they do not need soil to grow.
+Tillandsias have a unique characteristic: they do not need soil to grow.

 These plants take pleasure in having a soil-free lifestyle.
-One thing that allows tillandsias to thrive in “air” in the absence of a functional root system.
+One thing that allows tillandsias to thrive in “air” without a functional root system.
 These evergreen and perennial plants can stay alive by deriving moisture and nutrients from the air around them.

 Just How Much Sunlight Does Tillandsia Need?

-Let’s go straight into understanding the right amount of sunlight your tillandsias requires.
+Let’s understand the right amount of sunlight your tillandsias requires.
 But before that, it is essential to mention that the conditions for air plants to thrive are the right amount of water, light, and air circulation.
 Once you get all these aspects right, your tillandsia will thank you for thriving for longer.

-Here are some suggestions for the ideal rooms you can place your air plants in with consideration to the sunlight aspect:
+Here are some suggestions for the ideal rooms you can place your air plants in with consideration of the sunlight aspect:

-• Rooms with an eastern or southern facing window: Such rooms make the best choice to place your tillandsias in.
-This is because these rooms enjoy bright sunlight for the most part of the day.
+• Rooms with an eastern or southern-facing window: Such rooms make the best place to place your tillandsias.
+This is because these rooms enjoy bright sunlight for most of the day.

 • Rooms with a north-facing window: Such rooms can also be an alternative location to place your air plants in.
 All you need to do is ensure that the plant is close to the window and the light penetrating the room isn’t blocked away by trees or buildings.

-Rooms with west-facing windows are discouraged because these rooms receive sunlight a little bit later in the day.
+Rooms with west-facing windows are discouraged because these rooms receive sunlight a little later in the day.
 They also tend to be quite hot because of the time they begin to receive sunlight and might end up frying your plants.
-In this case, therefore, the amount of sunlight your air plant will receive in a day will be minimal.
+Therefore, the amount of sunlight your air plant will receive in a day will be minimal.

-When it comes to the suitable duration for exposing your air plants to sunlight, what you need to keep in mind is that leaving your air plants exposed to sunlight for too long will drain out their moisture, cause them to get burnt, and may die eventually.
+When it comes to the suitable duration for exposing your air plants to sunlight, you need to remember that leaving them exposed to sunlight for too long will drain out their moisture, causing them to get burnt, and may die eventually.
 However, different species of tillandsias tolerate exposure to sunlight differently.

-Some air plants are often covered by hair-like substances on their leaves known as trichomes.
+Some air plants, known as trichomes, are often covered by hair-like substances on their leaves.
 These trichomes carry out two primary functions.
 One of them is helping the plants absorb nutrients and moisture from the air.
 The other function is helping to reflect off sunlight from the air plant and lower plant temperature.

 People living in a desert area or a southern state with extreme sunlight need to be more careful with the exposure of their air plants to sunlight.
 Such sites lack humidity; therefore, the air plants may dry out and get damaged faster.
 On the other hand, air plants in cooler and more humid areas can tolerate more sunlight.